SergeyKalutsky/vsc/README.md

 https://www.youtube.com/watch?v=5ktVHWu-jgc&t=57s

-At this time its nothing more but a working prototype.
-I believe there is plenty of room to increase accuracy of the models and optimize perfomance.
+At this time its nothing more but a working prototype, but there is certainly plenty of room to increase accuracy and optimize perfomance.